MahmoudDolah/MahmoudDolah.github.io/_posts/2020-02-07-how-to-write-clean-ansible.md

 categories: DevOps Ansible Automation Configuration-Management
 ---

 While Ansible is no longer on the cutting edge, it still maintains a significant degree of [popularity][stack-overflow].
-Personally, it is one of my favorite tools and was one of the first SRE-related skills that I acquired.
+Personally, it is one of my favorite tools and was one of the first DevOps tools that I learned to use.

 I worked on a myriad of different projects, from creating playbooks from scratch to automate tasks, to building on top of and debugging playbooks required for multi-tiered application deployments